Caldis/Mos/README.enUS.md

 # Mos

-A simple tool to smooth and reverse your mouse scroll, handy and free.
+A simple tool to smooth and reverse your mouse scroll on MacOS, handy and free.

 ## Features